BA MAJOR & MINOR

 A Future as an Artist

-A major in art teaches you to develop and respect your own creative process, equipping you not just to make art but also to make a living with it.
+You’ll learn to develop and respect your own creative process, equipping you not just to create but also to make a living with it.
 Many graduates work as professional artists or go on to further study in a graduate program or in art school.
 This major can also open career opportunities in art management, museums and galleries, art-related businesses, film making, art conservation, studio art, and other creative fields.

 Explore Classes in This Program